-Fig. 2a, the first indications of the reversible thermal hysteresis assigned to the AFM-FM transition characteristic for B2-FeRh are present, starting at app. $T{\rm H} \approx 773$ K, and increasing in intensity up to the maximum annealing temperature.
-An additional curve at 973 K (dashed line) was measured to check the reproducibility, repeating the annealing to 973 K and cooling to 300 K. M(T)-curves corresponding to the highest values of $T{\rm H}$ also show a decrease in magnetization above the Curie temperature of FeRh, which is typically approximately 675 $K^{63}$ .
-This could originate from the decomposition of a minor oxide contribution present in the original sample material with a higher ordering temperature.
-To compare the effect of a higher magnetic field, 1 T-M(H) curves were also recorded at the respective annealing temperatures $T{\rm H}$ to characterize the temperature-dependent high-field magnetization (Fig. S2).
+TH \approx 773 K, and increasing in intensity up to the maximum annealing temperature.
+An additional curve at 973 K (dashed line) was measured to check the reproducibility, repeating the annealing to 973 K and cooling to 300 K. M(T)-curves corresponding to the highest values of TH also show a decrease in magnetization above the Curie temperature of FeRh, which is typically approximately 675 K.63 This could originate from the decomposition of a minor oxide contribution present in the original sample material with higher ordering temperature.
+To compare the effect of a higher magnetic field, 1T-M(H) curves were recorded at the respective annealing temperatures TH in order to characterize the temperature-dependent high-field magnetization (Fig. S2).
 The results are shown in Fig. 2 (c, blue), allowing us to estimate the Curie temperature to be ca. 680 K by reproducing the data points via the Brillouin function.
-Additionally, a zero-field cooled - field cooled (ZFC-FC) magnetization measurement spanning the entire relevant temperature range from 5 to 773 K can be found in Fig. S3.
+Additionally, a zero-field cooled - field (ZFC-FC) magnetization measurement spanning the entire relevant temperature range from 5 K to 773 K can be found in Fig. S3.

-Magnetic phase transition via heat treatment.
-In order to clarify the phase composition of the sample analyzed by magnetometry at different annealing temperatures and to relate the magnetization results to the FeRh paramagnetic (PM), AFM, and FM phases, Mössbauer spectroscopy measurements are performed.
-The evaluated temperature range is 30 - 500 K, focusing on the AFM-FM transition at 300 - 450 K, as shown in Fig. 3.
-The data indicates a superposition of two sextet subspectra and a minor broadened structure (orange) at the center of the spectra.
-Due to the low absorption, its fine structure cannot be resolved entirely, whereby it has been reproduced via a broadened doublet subspectrum.
-This component is assigned to the PM γ-FeRh state, possibly overlapping with a minor superparamagnetic contribution of the smallest nanoparticles, while the two sextet subspectra represent the AFM low-temperature (green) and FM high-temperature state (blue).
-This assignment has been verified by comparison of the hyperfine parameters to those of epitaxial FeRh films, including the slightly higher hyperfine magnetic field BHF of the ferromagnetic contribution.
-At ca. 400 K, the phase transition to the FM-state is most prominent, as be seen by the reversal in subspectral intensity.
-This is more noticeable in Fig. 4, showing the relative spectral intensities, revealing that ca. 50-60% of the Fe atoms undergo the phase transition.
-However, it should be noted that even at temperatures below the phase transition, a minor FM-fraction is visible, while a minuscule spectral intensity of lower BHF, usually representing the AFM state, remains even up to 500 K. This could indicate either that a distinct broadening of the FeRh thermal hysteresis in the nanoparticles is occurring, as it has been reported e.g. for thin FeRh films, or that a fraction of nanoparticles does not exhibit the phase transition, as the FM state is stabilized due to structural disorder or variations in the local stoichiometry
+Magnetic phase transition via heat treatment

+In order to clarify the phase composition of the sample analyzed by magnetometry at different annealing temperatures and to relate magnetization results to the FeRh paramagnetic (PM), AFM, and FM phases, Mössbauer spectroscopy measurements are performed.
+The evaluated temperature range is 30 - 500 K, focussing on the AFM-FM transition at 300 - 450 K, as shown in Fig. 3.
+The data indicate a superposition of two sextet subspectra and a minor broadened structure (orange) at the center of the spectra.
+Due to the low absorption, its fine structure cannot be resolved completely, whereby it has been reproduced via a broadened doublet subspectrum.
+This component is assigned to the PM y-FeRh state, possibly overlapping with a minor superparamagnetic contribution of the smallest nanoparticles, while the two sextet subspectra represent the AFM low-temperature (green) and FM high-temperature state (blue).
+This assignment has been verified by comparison of the hyperfine parameters to those of epitaxial FeRh films, e.g. via the slightly higher hyperfine magnetic field Bhf of the ferromagnetic contribution reflecting the higher